Abdelwaheb-Hnaien/gcp-infrastructure-automation/README.md

 <img src="images/demo.png" width="30%"/>

-Two compute instances, each one of them will run a startup script to install apache web server and modify index.html so that instance 1 will return **Hello from Belgium**, instance 2 will return **Hello from London**, group together the two instances in a node pool and create a TCP Load Balancer to route the income trafic to the node pool just created.
+Two compute instances, each one of them will run a different startup script to install apache web server and modify index.html so that instance 1 will return **Hello from Belgium**, instance 2 will return **Hello from London** (based on the geographic location), group together the two instances in a node pool and create a TCP Load Balancer to route the income trafic to the node pool just created.

-1) Make sure infrastructure-builder is available in your project
+1) Make sure infrastructure-builder is available in your project and that Cloud build has sufficient permissions to create resources.

+2) Create a Google storage backet to be used as a backend for Terraform

 2) Clone this repository.